Triadelphia Reservoir: Reservoir

-Brighton Dam
+Dam

-The dam was put into operation in 1944.
+The Brighton Dam was put into operation in 1944.
 In 2017, the WSSC began a renovation project in order to rehabilitate the 13 tainter gates and the dam's concrete spillway surface, and the original intake gates and bar screen.
 The project began in June 2017, and was completed in December 2019.

 Recreation

 WSSC provides recreational facilities to the public on portions of the Triadelphia property, including hiking, picnicking, fishing, boating, horseback riding, and hunting.
 Permits are required for any boating, and only self-powered or battery powered vessels are allowed.
 This is enforced by law enforcement who actively patrol the area.